-If classrooms are to be places where there is respect for diversity and where learning is engaging and interactive, students will be expected to participate in inquiry and problem-solving situations.
-Students will be provided with direct and vicarious experiences where they can apply social studies skills, strategies, and processes for purposeful ends.
-Rather than assume a passive role, students bring their critical faculties to information and knowledge to shape it into meaningful patterns.
+If classrooms are to be places where there is respect for diversity and where learning is engaging and interactive, then students will be expected to participate in inquiry and problem-solving situations.
+Students will be provided with direct and vicarious experiences in which they can apply social studies skills, strategies, and processes purposefully.
+Rather than assuming passive roles, students bring their critical faculties to information and knowledge to shape it into meaningful patterns.